 - Compatibility: Do you see yourself as able to work with the YouTube personalities involved?
 I mean actually work with them, on a human to human basis.
 Some YouTubers are quite abrasive.
-Is that something you want to associate with, or do you think you get along better with someone who presents themself in a friendlier manner?
-The most important thing is how well you work together, it has to be your first consideration.
+Is that something you want to associate with, or do you think you get along better with someone who are friendlier?

 - Ideas: There’s absolutely no point going forward with a YouTube collaboration if you don’t have an idea.
-If you are the person initiating the partnership you are the person who is going to have to have an idea.
-You will likely want to put together a basic script.
-This script will have to play towards both of your strengths as YouTube creators.
+If you are the person initiating the partnership you are the person who is going to have an idea.
+Write a script which plays towards both of your strengths.

 - Offer: I’m willing to bet that you want to work with a YouTube channel that is more famous than you are.
 Why would they want to do so, what do you have to offer them?
-Once you have your idea, start to put together things like your audience statistics, and your social media audiences.
-Don’t forget you’re going to have to discuss money.
-This could be an upfront cash payment, or a sharing of the YouTube AdSense on the backend.
+Once you have your idea, start to put together things like your audience statistics, and your social media size.
+You will also have to discuss money.
+This could be cash upfront, or sharing YouTube AdSense on the backend.